Holden Dealer Team: The Brock era

 Despite the success, by 1980 Holden was ready to pull the pin on the Dealer Team.
 Holden believed that since Ford had pulled out of touring car racing at the end of 1978, there was no longer any point in competing against privateer teams driving Holden cars, and they put the team up for sale.
 As a result of Holden quitting, John Sheppard also quit as team boss and Vin Kean purchased the team, and financed it.

 He called on Holden dealers to support him, with the major support coming from Vin Kean in Adelaide who could see a market for "hotter" versions of the road-going Commodore.
-In return for providing assistance, Vin would build a special range of modified, high performance Commodores at his Richmond Road Adelaide premises and provided them for the dealers to add to their range, though the cars were only available through the 54 other dealers around Australia who had agreed to help Vin Kean finance the operation (see section on HDT Special Vehicles below).
+In return for providing assistance, Vin would build a special range of modified, high performance Commodores at his Richmond Road Adelaide premises and provided them for the dealers to add to their range, though the cars were only available through the 54 other dealers around Australia who had agreed to help Vin Kean finance the operation.
 For the first time, the team really was a 'Dealer Team' rather than a back-door factory team.
 While Vin was the boss of both the race team and the Special Vehicles operation, he hired Peter Brock to be the front man HDT driver John Harvey as the Special Vehicles workshop manager.
 Vin Kean was also able to keep the team's sponsors on board including major sponsor Marlboro and minor sponsors Castrol, AC Plugs & Filters, Bridgestone and TAA Airlines.
 According to Vin he and the team went to the first round of the 1980 ATCC at Symmons Plains in Tasmania with no major sponsor.
 The car was painted in Marlboro colours, but Marlboro's parent company Philip Morris International had yet to commit to the new team.
 Brock ran the new VB Commodore with the sponsors signs on the premise of showing them that the team would carry on its winning ways of the 1970s and after claiming pole and scoring a dominant win at Symmons, Phillip Morris committed to the deal.